 As a UPS company, Coyote can help provide shippers with proprietary access to the company’s over 75,000 assets.

 We can also leverage UPS relationships with trailer leasing companies to help shippers tap into the following offerings:

 - Short-term rentals

 - 100,000+ trailers from leasing companies

-3. Combine flexible power only capacity with leased trailers for mobile storage solutions.
+3. Combine power only capacity and leased trailers for mobile storage solutions.

 With an anticipated influx of demand, retail shippers prepare by building inventory.
 As warehouses become cramped, shippers need to move inventory off the dock, though it may not be ready to hit the shelves in stores.

 Mobile trailer storage is a solution that can clear rack space in the warehouse, stage product for on-demand delivery and hold product until the store or fulfillment center is ready to receive it.

 Coyote can leverage UPS relationships with trailer leasing companies to increase our asset volume by thousands and help shippers access alternative storage solutions.

 Here’s how one global apparel retailer used mobile storage to deliver during the holidays.